The Open University since 2006

 Working with young people: roles and responsibilities

-In this unit, we look at the roles that are taken when working with young people.
+In this course, we look at the roles that are taken when working with young people.
 We focus on what those working with young people actually do, starting with some analysis of roles.
 We show that, in the context of work with young people, the term is more than simply a statement about who does what: it also says something about the kinds of relationships we form with young people and the values we bring to our work.
 We then move on to discuss roles in relation to the ‘bigger picture’ of organisations and projects that are concerned with young people.

 This OpenLearn course provides a sample of Level 1 study in